 - These are people who may soon need help with managing their finances.

-- When a person’s health changes quickly, their families are helped by knowing what medical choices they want.
+- When a person’s health changes quickly, their families are helped by knowing what medical choices their loved one wants.

 - Someone whose work is hazardous or often puts them in harm’s way.